Ventto/libshlist/README.md

 # Functions

 **Warning:
-There is no check on the number of arguments.
+There is no check on arguments.
 Prior to respect the API.**

 ```
 list 'string'                       : Creates a new list